earthlab/earthlab.github.io/_posts/courses/intro-eds-textbook/03-git-github/2-github-collaboration/2019-10-02-github-collab-04-issues.md

 ## Create a Pull Request to Address an Issue

-Once you have submitted you issue and the everyone who needs to approve the work has chimed in, you will likely be asked to submit a pull requestion.
+Once you have submitted your issue, and everyone who needs to approve the work has chimed in, you will likely be asked to submit a pull request.
 Remember that a pull request is the way for you to suggest changes to a repository that can be reviewed carefully before being merged (combined into the main code base in the repo).
 When you submit that PR, you will want to